 Parents, guardians, teachers and youth leaders are welcome to make a submission on behalf of younger people provided that the adult's contact details are submitted.

-Proposals from voluntary organisations or community groups to enhance a council-owned asset must have appropriate and current lease/license arrangements in place and not be in financial arrears to the council.
+- Proposals from voluntary organisations, community groups etc to enhance a council-owned asset must have appropriate and current lease/license arrangements in place and not be in financial arrears to the council.
 The proposal should demonstrate a clear benefit to the wider community (as per the item a above) and local support.

 If your suggestion is taken up, the council will either undertake all aspects of the project including consultation, design, commissioning of contractors and inspecting the work or issue the funding as a grant